Conservation of Water Resources

 4. Water Risk Assessments

 JSR Group uses the Aqueduct Water Risk Atlas of the World Resources Institute (WRI) as a tool to assess water risks.
-We conducted "water stress" assessments of our production bases in and outside of Japan from now up to 2040 and identified areas with high water stress.
+In FY2022, we conducted "water stress" assessments of our production bases in and outside of Japan from now up to 2040 and identified areas with high water stress, making progress with assessing the current state of overall water risks.

 We are taking measures to reduce the respective risks at our bases with relatively high water risks, including conducting further detailed studies.